Exabyte-io/documentation/docs/entities-general/actions/copy-bank.md

 # Import Entities from Bank

-In order to import Materials or Workflows from their respective Banks into the Account-owned collection, the following general procedure should be followed:
+In order to import Materials or Workflows from their respective Banks into the Account-owned collection, the following general procedure should be followed.

 # Open Bank Page

-The user should first click on the corresponding `Bank` option in the [left-hand Sidebar](/ui/universal/left-sidebar.md).
+The user should first click the corresponding `Bank` option in the [left-hand Sidebar](/ui/universal/left-sidebar.md).
 The choice between navigating to either of the Materials or Workflows Banks is offered.
 The user is presented with a comprehensive list of centrally-stored Workflows or Materials, depending on the selected option.

 # Search for Entity